priyanshumahey/React-Electron/tutorial/tutorial.md

 ---

 ## Starting off (Setting Up Electron w/o React)
+**This turtorial is based around Electron quickstart.
+The code is under method 1.**

 The first part of this tutorial is dedicated to explaining how you would set up Electron.
 This will only allow you to work with HTML/CSS/JS and not React.
 We need to start off by creating a folder and initializing an npm package.
 ``` PS
 mkdir Method1